What’s it like being a mortgage broker?

 You need to be good with people.
 I essentially see myself as being in a customer service role.
 It’s called financial services for a reason.

-I’ve found that in all industries good customer service comes down to one thing; communication
+I’ve found that in all industries good customer service comes down to one thing: communication

 Thankfully communication is so simple.
 It just involves sending a WhatsApp message to keep people informed.
-Even if there are no update as nothing has progressed, a message telling your customer this is still valuable along with when you expect some progress.
+Even if there is no update as nothing has progressed, a message telling your customer this is still valuable along with when you expect some progress.
 Even when the customer may already know something, hearing it from the advisor is still good customer service.

-For example; Nationwide will text my customer when their mortgage valuation has been arranged for.
+For example, Nationwide will text my customer when their mortgage valuation has been arranged for.
 I know that the customer receives this information at the same time I do.
 They probably see it before me actually as Nationwide text the customer whereas they email me.
-I will still send the client a message to confrim that the valuation has been booked in, even though I already know they know.
+I will still send the client a message to confirm that the valuation has been booked in, even though I already know they know.
 I do this as it shows the customer that I am monitoring the progress of their application.
 It costs me nothing and takes seconds.

 Similarly, telling somebody that I have received their documents and expect to review them within 4 days is better than not confirming receipt of the documents but having them reviewed in 3 days.

 Then you just have to deliver the outcome you set the expectation for.
 That’s what mortgage advice is all about.
-In order to deliver the expected outcome first you have to learn what the desired outcome is.
+To deliver the expected outcome first you have to learn what the desired outcome is.
 This is done by a fact finding meeting to establish your customer’s objectives.
 You can then manage their expectations by using your knowledge.
 If somebody earning £20,000 a year comes to you saying they want to borrow £200,000 you can inform them it’s not going to be possible.
 Then you advise them of what can be possible and conduct your research before confirming.

 Attention to detail